 Perhaps The Most Surreal Riverside

-One thing I totally adore most of the popular European cities I’d recently visited, including Basel, Budapest, Zurich, and Prague, among others, was their beautiful riverside.
+One thing I totally adore most of the popular European cities I’d personally visited, including Basel, Budapest, Zurich, and Prague, among others, was their beautiful riverside.
 Each city defines its charm by defining how beautiful their riverside can be.
 And they all excelled in it, almost equally.

-But when it comes to the riverside in Ljubljana, even sipping on a cup of coffee or a pint of lager, becomes far more pleasurable, for the city has one of the most surreal riversides I’ve seen in my life.
+But when it comes to the riverside in Ljubljana, even sipping on a cup of coffee or a pint of lager becomes far more pleasurable, for the city has one of the most surreal riversides I’ve seen in my life.